samin-irtiza/samin-irtiza/README.md

 DevOps Pracitioner | Developer | AI Enthusiast
 ------------------------------------

-I'm a computer science graduate learning and developing for over 8 years.
+I'm a computer science graduate learning and developing softwares for over 8 years.
 A DevOps practitioner and currently learning Azure, AWS, Kubernetes and MLFlow.
 I'm also an avid AI researcher recently immersed into the world of generative AI.

 * 🌍  I'm based in Dhaka, Bangladesh
 * ✉️  You can contact me at [md.saminirtiza@gmail.com](mailto:md.saminirtiza@gmail.com)